gwilliamsmith/Kaleidoscope/README.md

 For now, the depth-based color interval can be changed in the debug menu, though this is likely to change.

+### Growth Mode
+---

+First off, I know this needs a new name.
+I'm open to suggestions.

+Other than that, this is an experimental mode, utilizing the `food` property of `GraphNode`.
+In this mode, lines create one child, in the direction of the node with the highest `food` value.
+This mode is the least complete, and I'm not currently working in it.
+I will, however, explore any issues that might be opened regarding it.

 ## Contributing

 There's no contributors.md for this project as of yet.
 If you want to contribute, feel free to fork and make your own changes, and I'll